It was a seemingly unstoppable merger.

 In the case of Kraft Heinz, despite their size, fewer and fewer people want to buy what they are selling.

-Yet, the company has been unable to respond to the new consumer trends because they have been so focused on delivering food that is losing popularity more quickly and more efficiently.
+Yet, the company has been unable to respond to the new consumer trends because they have been so focused on delivering food that people don’t want more quickly and more efficiently.

 To avoid that fate, invest your money in a culture of innovation and research.
 Think big, but act small.
 And be ready to adapt.